 A.R.S.
-13-907 states that when a judge grants an application to have a conviction set aside, the charges against the individual are dismissed and the offender is released from all penalties that came with the conviction.
+13-907 states that when a judge grants an application to have a conviction set aside, the offender is released from all penalties that came with the conviction.

-The conviction will still be available to view on public records, but it will show that your judgment of guilt was set aside and the charges against you were dismissed.
+The conviction will still be available to view on public records, but it will show that your judgment of guilt was set aside.

 Filing a motion to have a felony conviction set aside produces greater benefits than having a misdemeanor conviction set aside.
 This is because felony convictions come with more penalties than misdemeanors.
 Having a misdemeanor conviction set aside can still be helpful for the offender, especially when the misdemeanor conviction is drug related.

 When You Can’t Have a Conviction Set Aside

 Of course, there are circumstances where a person cannot have their conviction set aside.
 A person cannot have a conviction set aside if: